5. Adding XY Facial Movement

 Creating a nose deformer

-For the nose, it is easier to deform it by using 2 x 2 Bezier divisions for small objects such as those written in dots, and 2 x 3 Bezier divisions for long vertical objects with a realistic touch and a nasal stripe.
+For the nose, it is easier to deform it by using 2 x 2 Bezier divisions for small objects such as those drawn in dots, and 2 x 3 Bezier divisions for vertically long objects with a realistic touch sharp nose.

 The position should be such that the nose is centered.